benhowell/benhowell.github.com/_posts/2015-02-08-should-i-become-a-programmer-making-breaking-intrigue.md

 tagline: "people"
 category: people
 tags: [people, psychology, career, craft, compsci, programming, coding]
+related: [Step Away From the Kool Aid, Self Selection, Your Financial History.
+Your Business.]
 article_img: bootstrap/img/machinery.jpg
 article_img_title: Machinery in an abandoned mill, UK by reddit user donebythehands
 article_img_alt: "An image depicting a piece of machinery in an abandoned mill from the subreddit: MachinePorn"